DualShock: DualShock 4

-The DualShock 4 features the following buttons: PS button, SHARE button, OPTIONS button, directional buttons, action buttons (triangle, circle, cross, square), shoulder buttons (R1/L1), triggers (R2/L2), analog stick click buttons (L3/R3), and a touch pad click button.
+The DualShock 4 features the following buttons: PS button, SHARE button, OPTIONS button, directional buttons, action buttons (triangle, circle, cross, square), shoulder buttons (L1/R1), triggers (L2/R2), analog stick click buttons (L3/R3), and a touch pad click button.
 These mark several changes from the DualShock 3 and other previous PlayStation controllers.
 The START and SELECT buttons have been merged into a single OPTIONS button.
 A dedicated SHARE button allows players to upload screenshots and videos from their gameplay experiences.
 The joysticks and triggers have been redesigned based on developer input, with the ridged surface of the joysticks now featuring an outer ring surrounding the convex dome caps.
+This gave the analog sticks a more concave-like appearance, with a similar yet different appearance being previously seen in the Dual Analog controller from 1997 that had completely concave plastic analog sticks.

-The DualShock 4's buttons differ slightly in functionality from the DualShock 3.
-Only the L2 and R2 triggers are pressure-sensitive, a change from the functionality of the DualShock 2 and 3.
+The DualShock 4's buttons differ slightly in functionality from that of the DualShock 3.
+Only the L2 and R2 triggers have any kind of analog input, as all of its buttons (aside from the analog sticks) were changed back into digital inputs for the first time since the original DualShock, a change from the functionality of the DualShock 2 and 3.
 This is likely due to the fact that most games did not utilize these buttons as well as due to it not being used on competitors' controllers.

-The PlayStation 3 is forward compatible with the DualShock 4 (originally only via a microUSB cable).
-Firmware update 4.60 for the PS3 added wireless connectivity; however, motion and vibration functions are not supported.
+The PlayStation 3 is forward compatible with the DualShock 4 originally via a microUSB cable only, however firmware update 4.60 for the PS3 adds wireless connectivity for the DualShock 4, albeit without the vibration and motion sensing capabilities.
 As the START and SELECT buttons are no longer present, the OPTIONS and SHARE buttons respectively replace them.
 The PS button does not work, thus requiring the console to be reset in order to go back to the menu.
+The PlayStation 5 is backward compatible with the DualShock 4 exclusively for backward compatible PlayStation 4 games.